HONORS COLLEGE CREDIT REQUIREMENTS

 To graduate through the Honors College at FIU, students must meet the following criteria:

-- Maintain continuous citizenship in the Honors College
+- Maintain continuous engagement in the Honors College

 - Earn a minimum number of credits from the point of entry to the Honors College